pocockn/yellow-jersey/README.md

 - Event may be our first aggregate model, think about how to store this
 - Add segment entity to fetch a users segments ✔️
 - Add Mongo implementation for the event package ✔️
-- Query for detailed segments to return a Polyline to display on the FE
+- Query for detailed segments to return a Polyline to display on the FE ✔️
+- Add segments to an event

 MISC REFACTORS
 - Move the pkg package into a common place for use in Monorepo.